Skip to main content, skip to search, or skip to the top of the page.

 Balancing Fundamental Disability Policies: The Relationship Between The Americans With Disabilities Act And Social Security Disability, 1 Georgetown Journal on Fighting Poverty 240 (1994).

-A Basic Introduction to Constitutional Free Exercise of Religion in the United States and Japan, 64 Doshisha L. Rev. 85 (forthcoming 2013) (special symposium issue dedicated to Taisuke Kamata).
+A Basic Introduction to Constitutional Free Exercise of Religion in the United States and Japan, 64 Doshisha L. Rev. 85 (2014) (special symposium issue dedicated to Taisuke Kamata).

 Legal Interpretation/Scriptual Interpretation, 2009 Michigan State L. Rev. 377 (2010) (symposium).